 Highly trained security consultants at RedTeam test using a multi-blended attack simulation to identify physical, hardware, software and human vulnerabilities and to help address any identified security weaknesses.

-Our team are experts in this type of testing.
+Our team is experts in this type of testing.
 We did name our company after it, after all.
 But we’re more than willing to share our knowledge to help other security professionals better protect their organizations.
 That’s the reason behind our five-day training sessions, held right here at our St. Paul, Minnesota headquarters.

 #1 Hands-on Learning

 Virtual learning has its advantages — convenience likely being the first one that would come to mind.
-Nevertheless, being physically in the room for instruction remains the best way to learn, communicate, and concretize your understanding of material.
+Nevertheless, being physically in the room for instruction remains the best way to learn, communicate, and concretize your understanding of the material.

 This is especially true when it comes to red team training.
 You get to sit in a room with other students and actually pick a lock — not just watch a video of one of our instructors doing so, trying to figure it out for yourself.
-Or, research a target company’s vulnerabilities in direct competition with the individuals seated across from you at the table (better enabling the motivational trash talking, which simply doesn’t translate as effectively in email exchanges).
+Or, research a target company’s vulnerabilities in direct competition with the individuals seated across from you at the table (better enabling the motivational trash-talking, which simply doesn’t translate as effectively in email exchanges).

 #2 Real-life Interactions